 - We provide Actuarial Attestations for clients participating in Medicare’s RDS program, and thorough one-on-one reviewing of the completed attestation report to confirm the client has a deep understanding of the results.

 Frequently Asked Questions

-What is changing from GASB 45 to GASB 75?
+What has changed from GASB 45 to GASB 75?

-The biggest change under GASB 75 will be moving the OPEB obligation to the plan sponsor’s balance sheet vs. the notes in the financial statement.
-This is being done with a series of new terminology, which largely replaces currently familiar terms:
+The biggest change under GASB 75 is the movement of the OPEB obligation to the plan sponsor’s balance sheet vs. the notes in the financial statement.
+This is being done with a series of new terminology, which largely replaced previously familiar terms:

 - Total OPEB Liability – replaces Actuarial Accrued Liability (AAL)